godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 .. image:: /img/tile_example.png

-Continue adding all the tiles, adjusting the offsets if needed (if you have multiple tiles in a single source image).
-Again, remember that their names must be unique.
+Continue adding all the tiles, adjusting the offsets if needed (that is, if you have multiple tiles in a single source image).
+Again, *remember that their names must be unique*.

 .. image:: /img/tile_example2.png